anatoo/viewport.js/README.markdown

 viewport.js
 ====

-viewport.js provide unification to set viewport for iOS, android and PC Browsers.
+viewport.js provide unification to set up a viewport for iOS browser, android browser and PC Browsers.

 Support
 ----